76ilq/KAUST-Summer-internship/README.md

 This project analyzes data from the National Health Interview Survey (NHIS) to study the prevalence and impact of co-occurring chronic pain and anxiety/depression among U.S. adults from 2019 to 2021.
 The analysis aims to provide insights into how these conditions affect functional limitations, general health status, and healthcare utilization.

-## Data

-The data used in this project is sourced from the NHIS datasets for the years 2019 to 2021.
-The NHIS provides nationally representative data on the health status, healthcare access, and health behaviors of the U.S. civilian, noninstitutionalized population.

 ## Key Findings

 - **Prevalence:** The study found that 8.3% of U.S. adults experienced both chronic pain and anxiety/depression during the study period.